ÌìÃÀ´«Ã½

 Environment

-Sustainability is central to the design and the proposals support our ambition to be a net-zero carbon city by 2030.
+Sustainability is central to the design and the proposals align with Council strategies and plans including

 Significantly reducing vehicle access will encourage more people to choose sustainable transport instead of the car.
 While introducing a variety of suitable plants and hedging will help to increase local biodiversity.